 Here are some of the benefits of renters insurance you should make sure your tenant understands:

-A common misconception about renters insurance is that it’s pricey, so communicate to your tenants that a very basic renters insurance policy can cost as little as $5 a month (thanks to the help of AI)!
+A common misconception about renters insurance is that it’s pricey, so communicate to your tenants that the average cost of renters insurance is probably lower than expected and that a very basic renters insurance policy can cost as little as $5 a month (thanks to the help of AI)!
 Most policies allow you to customize your coverages to fit your lifestyle needs, so renters insurance doesn’t have to be a significant out-of-pocket expense.

 For example, if you have Lemonade, you can adjust this amount at any time with the Live Policy feature, and choose how much coverage you’d like, which in turn will influence your monthly premium (the amount you pay each month for your renters insurance policy).